-9. Chiesa della Madonna dell’Orto – A church with stunning brickwork & a rich gallery
+9. Chiesa della Madonna dell’Orto – Stunning brickwork

 The Church of Madonna dell’Orto is another one of the most famous places to visit in Venice.
 It was built in 14th century and dedicated to Saint Christopher Martyr.
 The church looks gorgeous with its brickwork construction, mullioned and rose windows, stunning arches, geometrical themes, and marble pillars.